Information for Students

 - Full time J.D. students: 3 to 5 units, or 11 units (full-time judicial) depending on the placement

 - Part time J.D. students, graduating 3L’s, LLM’s: 2 to 5 units, depending on the placement

 - Students receive 0 units for successful completion of LAW 706.
-This is a mandatory class that must be taken contemporaneously with your second or third externship
+This is a mandatory class that must be taken contemporaneously with your first or second externship

 - Students must successfully enroll in and complete the required class to be eligible to receive credit for their externship placement